-This page shows before and after photos of actual patients who have had ptosis repair surgery with Dr. Mitesh Kapadia.
+This page shows before and after photos of actual patients who have had ptosis repair surgery with Boston Eyelid Surgery.
 Ptosis refers to a condition in which the height of one or both upper eyelids is too low.
 Ptosis surgery usually involves shortening one of the two muscles which helps open the eyes to raise eyelid height.
 This is different than upper blepharoplasty surgery, which involves removing excess skin from the upper eyelids.
 The different causes of droopy eyelids and the procedures used to fix them are described in the articles section of this website.

 Ptosis patients often complain of looking tired, enebriated or stoned.
 When ptosis is present on one side only, patients often dont like the asymmetry and lack of balance.